elugens/hello-javascript/docs/additional-questions/network-requests/long-polling.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The lengthy polling procedure begins with a request to the server.
 The server does not disconnect until a message is ready to be sent.
 The server answers the request when the notice shows, and the browser instantly initiates a new request.
 The circumstance in which the browser issued a request and has a pending connection with the server is standard.
-The connection only gets restored when a message is delivered.
+The connection only restores itself (reconnects) when a message is delivered.
 If the connection disintegrates due to a network fault, the browser instantly makes a new request.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />